assely/documentation/installation.md

 <a name="requirements"></a>
 ### [Requirements](#requirements)

-The Assely framework use modern development tools, because of that his "must have" requirements are higher than standard WordPress installation.
+The Assely framework uses modern development tools, because of that his "must have" requirements are higher than standard WordPress installation.
 Your server must fulfill this requirements:

 - PHP >= 5.6
 - MySQL >= 5.6